-Top NBA draft pick Zion Williamson casually launches football down beach
+Top NBA Draft prospect Zion Williamson casually launches football down beach

-Zion Williamson is poised to be one of the top picks in the upcoming NBA draft but while he prepares for the scouting combine, he was seen launching a football on a beach.
+Zion Williamson is poised to be one of the top picks in the upcoming NBA Draft but while he prepares for the scouting combine, he was seen launching a football on a beach.

 It appears Williamson was on a beach in South Carolina and was casually tossing the pill around.
 He cocked back and launched the ball down the sand with ease.